aspuru-guzik-group/selfies/README.md

  * 50K molecules from [non-fullerene acceptors for organic solar cells](https://www.sciencedirect.com/science/article/pii/S2542435117301307)
  * 8K molecules from [Tox21](http://moleculenet.ai/datasets-1) in MoleculeNet
  * 93K molecules from PubChem [MUV](http://moleculenet.ai/datasets-1) in MoleculeNet
- * 23M molecules from the [eMolecules set](https://www.dropbox.com/s/v6i8qlgys599s45/version.smi?dl=0)
+ * 23M molecules from the [eMolecules Plus Database](https://www.emolecules.com/info/plus/download-database)

 Other tests are random and repeated ``trials`` number of times.
 These can be specified as arguments